HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/d3XzhRU.png" width=300px />

 - Click 'Slice' button.
-- Click 'Apply' and close the Sprite Editor.
+- Close the Sprite Editor and apply changes when prompted.
 - Repeat for each sprite sheet.

 We are using: